tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 Lamanites^[[Verse 20](https://www.churchofjesuschrist.org/study/scriptures/bofm/enos/1?lang=eng&id=p20#p20):
 "But our labors were vain"].
 The promise in Alma 26 wasn't fulfilled for Enos until 330 years later (which, ironically, was the occasion for the great teacher Ammon uttering the words previously quoted from Alma 26).
-Faith to embrace uncertainty is what enabled Enos to keep going even when he did not obtain the outcome he hoped for.
-I'm sure Satan wanted him to doubt himself, but he was able to say, "I know God will eventually redeem the Lamanites, but I don't know when or how, and that's ok."

 ## Certainty and Uncertainty

-There _is_ an element of certainty in effectual faith.
+Effectual faith involves both certainty and uncertainty.
 This can be seen in [Alma 32:21](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p21#p21):

 > And now as I said concerning faith---faith is not to have a perfect knowledge